sleeps safe on the fortress islands

 Diet

-Herbivorous – feeds on seeds, fruit, berries, flowers, and leaves of native and introduced plants.
-Uses its strong, curved beak to crack open hard seeds and strip bark from trees to access sap.
-Several species and subspecies are found in New Zealand.
+Herbivorous – feeds on seeds fruit berries flowers and leaves of native and introduced plants.
+Uses strong curved beak to crack hard seeds and strip bark for sap.

 Habitat

-Native beech and podocarp forests, and predator-free fortress islands where they can actually sleep at night without being eaten.
+Native beech and podocarp forests and predator-free fortress islands where they can sleep without being eaten.
 Requires mature forest with abundant seed and fruit sources.
-Nests in natural tree cavities or holes excavated in soft wood.

 Range

-Found throughout the North and South Islands, Stewart Island, and several offshore islands in native beech and podocarp forests, and on predator-free fortress islands.
-The Yellow-crowned Parakeet is still widespread, though populations are fragmented and declining.
+Found throughout North and South Islands Stewart Island and several offshore islands in native beech and podocarp forests and on predator-free fortress islands.

 Endemism